Surrogate Representation Inference for Text and Image Annotations: Motivating Example: Framing of Immigrants in the U.S. Congress

 \section{Motivating Example: Framing of Immigrants in the U.S. Congress}

 Statistical inference with unstructured data often faces two fundamental challenges that can significantly affect the validity of research.
 First, machine learning predictions are subject to bias, and their direct use in downstream statistical inference may yield biased estimates and incorrect standard errors.
-The magnitude of this bias tends to increase as prediction accuracy declines, but even with modern LLMs, achieving very high accuracy, such as above 90\%, remains difficult for many concepts that are not present in the training data \citep{halterman2024codebook}.
+The magnitude of this bias tends to increase as the quality of machine learning predictions declines, but even with modern LLMs, achieving high predictive performance remains difficult for many concepts that are not present in the training data \citep{halterman2024codebook}.
 Second, human annotations cannot be assumed as the ground truth, since annotators can make mistakes, especially when coding large volumes of text.

 These challenges are clearly illustrated in the analysis of elite discourse on immigration by \cite{card_computational_2022}.
 The authors examined how congressional rhetoric on immigration evolved over 140 years and how this evolution intersected with partisan divides in anti-immigration sentiment.
 Given the central role of elite rhetoric in shaping public opinion, the political rhetoric on immigration has been a central topic in political science and computational social science (e.g. \citealt{abrajano_media_2017, hajdinjak_migration_2020, simonsen_when_2025}).
 To provide a long-term historical perspective, \cite{card_computational_2022} compiled a dataset of more than 200,000 immigration-related congressional speeches (1880–2021) from the Congressional Record and related archives.